 Over the past three decades, the prevalence of Metabolic Syndrome has increased.
 Did you know that children and adolescents can also have metabolic syndrome?
 It’s not just adults!
 More and more young people are showing signs of metabolic syndrome.
 The incidence of metabolic syndrome often parallels the incidence of type 2 diabetes and obesity (The Global Epidemic of the Metabolic Syndrome).
 According to the Centers for Disease Control and Prevention (CDC), 12.2% or 30.2 million adults (aged 18 years and older) in the USA had type 2 diabetes in 2017.
 What’s scary, is that a quarter of these adults, don’t even realise that they have diabetes.

-Typically, adults with type 2 diabetes will present with comorbidities such as obesity, hypertension (high blood pressure), and dyslipidemia (elevated cholesterol and fats in the blood).
-A comorbidity is the presence of one or more additional diseases or disorders.
-Other comorbidities that may be present at diagnosis or can develop over time, include gum disease, sleep apnoea, fatty liver disease, depression and anxiety, and bone fractures (Comprehensive Medical Evaluation and Assessment of Comorbidities by the American Diabetes Association).
+Typically, adults with type 2 diabetes will present with co-morbidities such as obesity, hypertension (high blood pressure), and dyslipidaemia (elevated cholesterol and fats in the blood).
+A co-morbidity is the presence of one or more additional diseases or disorders.
+Other co-morbidities that may be present at diagnosis or can develop over time, include gum disease, sleep apnoea, fatty liver disease, depression and anxiety, and bone fractures (Comprehensive Medical Evaluation and Assessment of Comorbidities by the American Diabetes Association).

 If there are any complications present in a person with diabetes, the disease progression can be slowed by interventions, for example better management of blood glucose levels, blood pressure, and blood lipids.